 - Research data to be used, justifications and information on data collection or acquisition, data analyses and use of data, taking into account issues such as intellectual property rights

 - Research methods and how they will contribute to answering the research questions or confirming the hypotheses, or how they will support the chosen approach

-- Description of local, national and/or international research environment or competence cluster including research infrastructures.
+- Description of local, national and/or international research environment including research infrastructures.
 Enter the infrastructures to be used also on the tab ‘Affiliations’ in the online services.